andyrobinson/ard-nav/README.md

   1. Run make to copy the latest library source files
   2. Run the Arduino IDE, set the library folder to the correct one for the project, then build the application and upload it on to the board.

+## Standards

+* All rotary measurements are in degrees, either as integers (default) or doubles (only where needed)
+* For calculations other than latitude/longitude to the nearest whole degree is sufficient
+* All linear measurements are in metres (GPS speed should be converted to metres/sec)
+* All time measurements are in milliseconds

 ## Current libraries

 * Angle - utilities for dealing with angles and signed -180 to +180 (angle) and unsigned 0 - 359 (uangle) types.